-As Chicago continues to responsibly reopen, restaurants across the city have already opened up their patios and rooftops for outdoor dining.
-With the beginning of Phase Four, they can now start welcoming guests for indoor dining — with limited capacity and rigorous safety standards.
+As Chicago continues to responsibly reopen, restaurants across the city have expanded their patio season to offer outdoor dining all winter long.
+And now, restaurants are starting to welcome guests for indoor dining — with limited capacity and rigorous safety standards.

 MingHin Cuisine: This long-time staple for authentic dim sum has opened limited indoor dining at their locations in Chinatown, South Loop, Lakeshore East, and Streeterville.

 Pizzeria Portofino: Enjoy wood-fired pizza, prosecco, and river views at this River North oasis, now retrofitted with cold plasma air filtration.

 The Lakefront Restaurant: Housed in a historic Prairie-style venue, this waterfront restaurants offers sweeping views whether you’re seated inside or outdoors.

 BOKA: Indoor dining at BOKA begins Jan.
 30, with a multi-course tasting menu of timeless and seasonal cuisine.

 Cafe Ba-Ba-Reeba: Order tapas and pitchers of sangria on the all-seasons patio or indoor dining room, now outfitted with a new air filtration system.

 Weather Mark Tavern: Watch some football and enjoy mimosa specials inside this South Loop game day staple.

 3rd Coast Cafe: Grab breakfast, lunch, or dinner at this all-day cafe in Gold Coast.
 Brunch will be returning soon.

 Frontier: The grill is fired up at this meat-centric spot in West Town, open for patio and indoor dining.